sarietta/theoputer-blog/content/posts/c-compiler-intro.md

 note that compilation is actually just one step in the "compiler".
 This is a fairly common way to describe things though.
 Most people mean "compile and assemble" when they use the word "compiler".
-However, these are often two distinct prorams, even in many common *real* C compilers.
+However, these are often two distinct programs, even in many common *real* C compilers.

 At the end of the day we need to produce a sequence of opcodes that